What Is The IUCN?

 Data Deficient (DD)

-A species categorized as data deficient does not have enough information available to assess its conservation status.
+A species categorized as Data Deficient does not have enough information available to assess its conservation status.
 This category does not, however, mean that research on the species has not been performed.
 Usually, the missing information is about population size and/or distribution.
 Using the data deficient label does risk miscategorizing a species, though.
 This is particularly true because a lack of information about population size may actually be an indicator of a very small population size.
-The IUCN suggests providing a different conservation status category if a significant amount has passed without updated information on the population size or distribution.
+The IUCN suggests providing a different conservation status category if a significant amount of time has passed without updated information on the population size or distribution.

 Least Concern (LC)